Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

     <li class="fragment">That means, the proposer offering something small and the recipient always accepting is the only NE.</li>
 </ul>

-Notes:

-- We saw that empirically that is not the case.
-- Fairness concerns are too strong in that setting.

 ---
 ## Coordination Game

 <ul>